mighty-gerbils/gerbil/doc/r7rs.md

 - The `delay-force` special from `(scheme base)` is not implemented.
 - The `cond-expand` special form does not understand `library` features.
 - The `#true` and `#false` datums are not recognized by the reader.

+- `equal?` is the default `equal?` from Gerbil/Gambit, which doesn't do sharing check and may not terminate in infinite recursive structures.
+There is a separate implementation `r7rs-equal?` that terminates in recursive structures albeit at the cost of performance.